Soldie/BlackUpload/README.md

    + Multiple Arguments
 9. Logs System Function
 10. File and Dir checker
-11. Will documented and easy to read
+11. Will Documented and easy to read
 12. QR Code Generator
 13. Download URL Generator
 14. Comes with more then 1 example